ryanirl/data-analysis-projects/README.md

 ## 1. Car EDA & Price Prediction

-**NOTE:** UPDATE LINKS

 Link to Notebook: https://github.com/ryanirl/data-analysis-projects/blob/main/car_price_prediction/car_price_prediction.ipynb

-Notebook covering the Data Gathering, Cleaning, EDA, Feature Engineering, and Model Prediction of Used Car Prices.
-Data was gathered here: https://www.kaggle.com/austinreese/craigslist-carstrucks-data and inspired by my first ever Python project (https://github.com/ryanirl/CraigslistScraper).
+Notebook covering the data gathering, cleaning, EDA, feature engineering, and model prediction of automobile prices.
+This project was inspired by my first every python project (https://github.com/ryanirl/CraigslistScraper), though the actual dataset used in the notebook is a kaggle dataset found here: https://www.kaggle.com/austinreese/craigslist-carstrucks-data.
+Big shout out to Austin Reese for taking the time to compile this dataset and make it public as it contains 400,000+ datapoints.
 Random Forest Regressor (vanilla) was the best performing model and managed to achieve an R2 Score of 0.931.

 **Models Evaluated & Performance:**